-The PowerLite 7200 and 7300 are capable of remapping input resolutions up to $1280 \times 1024$ pixels.
-Since $1280 \times 1024$ pixels is the default resolution for most leading workstations, this capability makes these projectors the best portable solution for the display of workstation video output.
+The PowerLite 5350, 7250, and 7350 are capable of remapping input resolutions up to 1280×1024 pixels.
+Since 1280×1024 pixels is the default resolution for most leading workstations, this capability makes these projectors the best portable solution for the display of workstation video output.

 There is no standard for workstation video output.
 Those workstations that follow the SXGA standard and use the HD15 connector don't need an adapter cable.
-The most popular workstations use a 13-pin 13W3 connector, which requires an adapter cable (ELPKC06).